filipecalasans/percepetron/README.tex.md

     self.w[-1] += (2.0*self.eta*error)
 ```

-The function *apply_learning_equation* receives as argument an example from the dataset as $dataset=<x1, x2, y>$ and updates the weights and bias.
-This is done repeatedly until the
+The function *apply_learning_equation* receives as argument an example from the dataset, where $dataset=<x1, x2, y>$.
+Next we update the weights and bias.
+This step is repeated until the
-minimum error or a maximum number of iterations is reached.
-We monitor the square error to know if the training is working.
+minimum error or the maximum number of iterations is reached.
+We also keep monitoring the square error to know if the training is converging.

 ```py
 def train(self, dataset):